 Carlos Keen Day Trip from Buenos Aires

-I'm always eager to get out of the city and Carlos Keen has been on my radar for quite some time.
-I actually don't get to the countryside often at all.
-So, when we recently got a new car we immediately decided to inaugurate it with a trip to Carlos Keen.
-And now I'm seeing many more day trips in my future...
+I’m always eager to get out of the city and Carlos Keen has been on my radar for quite some time.

 History of Carlos Keen

 Carlos Keen is one of many “pueblos turisticos” or touristic towns in the Buenos Aires province.
 These small towns are nearly ghost towns being brought back to life with recent tourism.

 Carlos Keen came to life in 1875 when construction on the railroad began and experienced rapid growth in the 1930’s.
 At one point 4,000 people lived in Carlos Keen.

 How to Visit Carlos Keen

 Unfortunately, there’s no way to get here with public transportation.
 The plus side is that this makes Carlos Keen a spot that’s really off the beaten track for tourists.
 Check rental car rates here.

 Try to visit on a Saturday, the traffic of everyone coming back to the city from their weekend away on Sunday night is brutal.

 Where to eat in Carlos Keen

 When we got there, we discovered that it doesn’t mean there’s a large variety of restaurants offering unique menus by talented chefs.

 In every single restaurant, it cost around the equivalent of $15 US.
 The food was good (not fantastic) but it’s a good value for the price in terms of quantity (if not quality)

 Due to the lack of variety in menu and prices, we chose our restaurant based on decoration andambiance (solid reasoning, no?).

-What to do in Carlos Keen
+Things to do in Carlos Keen

 Capilla de San Carlos Borromeo

 Don’t miss the Chapel of the San Carlos Borromeo Parrish, it’s over 100 years old.

 Mirando al Sur

-It was really interesting to see how they're grown (and here I thought some lovely farmer was frolicking in the woods harvesting mushrooms in the wild).
+It was really interesting to see how they’ve grown (and here I thought some lovely farmer was frolicking in the woods harvesting mushrooms in the wild).